Product owners are at the center of every development cycle. But what do they actually do?

 Though a product owner’s role can vary depending on the environment, they typically have several key roles and responsibilities covering everything from business strategy to product design.

-At the most basic level, a product owner is the leader responsible for maximizing the value of the products created by a scrum development team.
+At the most basic level, an agile product owner, or scrum product owner, is the leader responsible for maximizing the value of the products created by a scrum development team.

 Here are just a few of a product owner’s responsibilities.